-- Community strings allow routes to be tagged at ingress with to tell the rest of the AS what to do with them. - Filtering only at ingress works for very small ASNs and very large ASNs. - Allows for large ASes with lots of customer routes to scale by only filtering on customer sessions. - Egress filter policy can be setup to deny by default (IE no community of the right type attached to route means the route is not exported). - Allows easy filtering to prevent internal routes from being sent to customers.
+- Community strings allow routes to be tagged at ingress with to tell the rest of the AS what to do with them so that all egress filtering is automatic and shifts with policy applied at ingress. - Filtering only at ingress works for very small ASNs and very large ASNs alike, future proof the network! - Allows for large ASes with lots of customer routes to scale by only filtering on customer sessions, no master prefix list, etc. - Egress filter policy can be setup to deny by default (IE no community of the right type attached to route means the route is not exported).
+Typos less often result in leaks! - Allows easy filtering to prevent internal routes from being sent to customers.